nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Current Implementation

 The review feature is one of the two abstract study features.
-The review feature is facilitated by `StudyManager` which keeps track of the review state.
-It maintains the list of `Flashcard` and the `currentIndex` at which the user is at.
+The review feature is facilitated by `StudyManager` which keeps track of the review state. `StudyManager` maintains the list of `Flashcard` and the `currentIndex` at which the user is at.
 The review feature also involves the UI via `ReviewPanel` which will handle user input and displaying of the flashcards.

 `StudyManager` implements the following operations: